 - Driver view is obstructed by objects or stickers. - 4.
 Body Glass Check all body glass, gaskets and frames for cracks, discoloration and looseness.
 Make repairs if any of the following conditions exist: - Any side glass is cracked, loose or discolored.

-- Windshield glass is cracked and could be dislodged. - Glass is discolored and prevents driver from having clear visibility. - Glass is missing. - Any piece of glass is non-OEM.
+- Windshield glass is cracked and could be dislodged. - Glass is discolored and prevents driver from having clear visibility. - Glass is missing. - Any piece of glass does not meet original specifications is non-OEM.

 Lift, Door and Securement System